 The four-course minor introduces students to the study of architectural history, paying particular attention to the relationship between buildings and their larger urban, cultural, economic, and social environments.
 The minor includes one general survey class that covers a variety of different cultures and geographic contexts over time.
 Students may then choose from a suite of architectural history courses to fulfill the remaining 12 credits of this minor.

-Please note: This minor is not available to students in the BS Architecture or BS Architectural Studies major.
-BLA Landscape Architecture students may double count at most one course with this minor.
+Please note: This minor is not available to students in the Bachelor of Science in Architecture or Bachelor of Science in Architectural Studies majors.
+Bachelor of Landscape Architecture students may double count at most one course with this minor.

-Note: This minor is not available to students in the BS in architecture or BS in architectural studies major.
-BLA in landscape architecture students may double count at most one course with this minor.
+Note: This minor is not available to students in the Bachelor of Science in Architecture or Bachelor of Science in Architectural Studies majors.
+Bachelor of Landscape Architecture students may double count at most one course with this minor.

 Required Courses